-The floating holiday hours will be loaded into the employee's holiday bank at the beginning of each year and must be used within the calendar year.
+The 5 1⁄2 days of The floating holiday hours will be loaded into the employee's holiday bank at the beginning of each year and must be used within the calendar year.

-If any of the above holidays fall on a Saturday, it shall be observed on the preceding Friday; if any of such holidays falls on a Sunday, it shall be observed on the following Monday.
+If any of the above holidays fall on a Saturday, it shall be celebrated observed on the preceding Friday; if any of such holidays falls on a Sunday, it shall be celebrated observed on the following Monday.
 Employees who are normally assigned to work on a Saturday or Sunday may be returned to a regular Monday through Friday work schedule during a holiday week.
 AMP will meet with such employee(s) in advance of the holiday and discuss alternative arrangements which are mutually acceptable.
 Observance of holidays by employees on a 12-hour shift schedule shall be governed by the terms of the letter of agreement attached as Appendix E for as long as that side letter remains in place.